google/security-research/kernelctf/rules.md

     * Note: The bonus applies to all the submissions since July 1st, 2025, as we temporary don't accept the LTS submissions with unpriviledged user namespaces.

-    * Note: We may change the bonus definition from time to time (for example adding additional restrictions), but we will announce any changes at least 1 month in advance (see the "Program change notifications and communication" section).
+    * Note: We may change the bonus definition from time to time (for example adding additional restrictions).
+Follow recommendations from "Program change notifications and communication" section to stay up to date on changes.

   * 0-day bonus (+$20,000)